 When Can a Frisk Escalate to a Full Search?

 In general, a frisk can escalate to a full search if an officer develops probable cause, such as finding a suspicious object during the frisk or observing other indicators of criminal activity.
 Additionally, if you give voluntary consent to a search, an officer may expand the scope of the search.
-It’s essential to remember that you have the right to consent to a search, and you should only do so if you’re comfortable and willing to allow the search.
+It’s essential to remember that you have the right to refuse a search, and you should only consent if you’re comfortable and willing to allow the search.

 It’s also important to note that some states have specific laws or regulations governing stop-and-identify laws, which may impact the scope of a frisk or search.